yonatankarp/yonatankarp.com/ckx66tytv0eqnoes1h6uvf34v.md

 ---

-# Build Your Own Twitter Bot with Kotlin

 I read an excellent article by [Martin Erlic](https://medium.com/u/f864d52751a7) called "[How To Make a Scary Russian Twitter Bot With Java](https://medium.com/@SeloSlav/how-to-make-a-scary-russian-twitter-bot-with-java-b7b62768a3ac)" and I wanted to update it using Kotlin.

 Unlike the original article, I will use Kotlin, a newer and more modern JVM-based language, and Gradle as the build system.